ibm-cloud-docs/CDN/about.md

 For metrics that display the change over a period of time as a graph, you can see three line graphs and a pie chart.
 The three line graphs are: **Bandwidth**, **Hits by Mapping**, and **Hits by Type**.
 They display the activity daily over the course of your specified timeframe.
 The graphs for **Bandwidth** and **Hits by Mapping** are single-line graphs, whereas the breakdown of **Hits by Type** shows a line for each of the hit types provided.
 The pie chart displays a regional breakdown of the bandwidth for a CDN mapping on a percentage basis.

 Metrics that are shown for aggregate values include **Bandwidth Usage** in GB, **Total Hits** to the CDN Edge server, and the **Hit Ratio**.
-Hit Ratio indicates that the percentage of times content is delivered by the Edge server, _not_ through its Origin.
+Hit Ratio indicates that the percentage of times content is delivered by the Edge server, _not_ through its origin.
 Hit ratio currently is shown as a function of all your CDN mappings, not just the one being viewed.

 By default, both the aggregate numbers and the graphs default to show metrics for the last 30 days, but you can change this through the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 Both categories can display metrics for 7-, 15-, 30-, 60-, or 90-day periods.

 ### Host Header support
 {: #host-header-support}

-The Edge server uses the **Host Header** when the server communicates with the Origin host.
-This feature provides flexibility in how the web service is configured on the Origin host.
-Specifically, it enables a use case where a client has multiple web servers that are configured on the same Origin Host.
-If Host Header input is not provided, the service uses the Origin server hostname as default HTTP Host Header if the Origin server is specified as Hostname (rather than as an IP address).
-If Host header is not provided as input and the Origin server is provided as an IP address, the CDN hostname (also called the CDN domain name) is used as the default HTTP Host Header.
+The Edge server uses the **Host Header** when the server communicates with the origin host.
+This feature provides flexibility in how the web service is configured on the origin host.
+Specifically, it enables a use case where a client has multiple web servers that are configured on the same origin host.
+If host header input is not provided, the service uses the origin server hostname as the default HTTP host header if the origin server is specified as the hostname (rather than as an IP address).
+If a host header is not provided as input and the origin server is provided as an IP address, the CDN hostname (also called the CDN domain name) is used as the default HTTP host header.

 ### HTTPS protocol support
 {: #https-protocol-support}